modabas/ModEndpoints/docs/EndpointTypes_WebResultEndpoint.md

 }
 ```

-When result returned from handler method is in Ok state, default WebResultEndpoint response mapping behaviour is:
+When result returned from handler method is in Ok state, `DefaultWebResult` response mapping behaviour is:
 - For an [endpoint without a response model](../samples/ShowcaseWebApi/Features/Books/DeleteBook.cs), return HTTP 204 No Content.
 - For an endpoint with a response model, return HTTP 200 OK with response model as body.